 CareerSource Polk provides a common service flow for customers starting when a jobseeker visits our website, utilizes the Mobile Unit, or enters one of the sites.
 Each location, physical and virtual, provides information on the various services offered, delivers an orientation, and gives the jobseeker an opportunity to take advantage of services through registration.
-Once a jobseeker visits CareerSource Polk's website or a physical location, they start benefiting from our services including those provided by our local staff and partner staff (DEO, School Board, AARP, Job Corps, etc.) Orientations and intake services can begin online or at the center or mobile unit.
+Once a jobseeker visits CareerSource Polk's website or a physical location, they start benefiting from our services including those provided by our local staff and partner staff (DEO, School Board, AARP, Job Corps, Agricultural and Labor Program Inc., Department of Children and Families, etc.) Orientations and intake services can begin online or at the center or mobile unit.
 On occasion, we bring WIOA services to our training providers to save customers an additional stop at one of our centers.